|

 184. method

-a way of doing something, especially a systematic way; implies an orderly logical arrangement (usually in steps)
+a way of doing something, especially a systematic way

 The keyword method of vocabulary attainment involves two other aspects of mnemonic devices: an acoustical element and a visual one.